Ruhnama: Volume 2

-Drafted with explicit parallels to the Quran, this volume asked that the Ruhnama be recited as regular prayer after purifying oneself; it was also to never lie in an improper place.
+Drafted with explicit parallels to the Quran, this volume asked that the Ruhnama be recited as a regular prayer after purifying oneself; it was also to never lie in an improper place.

 Thematically, the volume is concerned with morals and ethics.
 A total of 21 chapters deal with optimum manners and decorum for different situations and target audiences.
 Niyazov's own narration gains a position of authority; he does not always seek support from the epics to support his positions.

 Society

 Niyazov

 Niccolosi notes Ruhnama to have transformed Turkmenistan into an "epideictic space", which was in "permanent, unanimous exultation of the person of Niyazov".
 Bouma found the Ruhnama to rebirth Turkmenistan under Niyazov's responsible leadership.
 The most significant component of ideological propaganda during the later phase of Niyazov's personality cult, the text was a marker of politico-cultural literacy and key to survival in post-Soviet Turkmenistan.
 Niyazov claimed those who read it thrice were destined for heaven.
 (Note: However, he had sometimes claimed that Ruhanama is not a religious scripture and it never meant to dislodge Quran.)

 In 2002, Niyazov's government adopted a law to rename the months of the year and days of the week in the Turkmen language, with the new names being references to parts of Ruhnama, including naming September after the book itself.

 After the publication of the second volume, Niyazov had mosques and churches display the Ruhnama as prominently as the Quran and Bible, and cite its passages during sermons.
 The Türkmenbaşy Ruhy Mosque, which was commissioned in 2002 at his birthplace, is the largest mosque in Central Asia and features engravings from the Ruhnama as well as the Quran across its wall and minarets.
 (Note: Niyazov would be buried near this mosque, after his death.)
 A twenty foot tall neon Ruhnama was erected at an Ashgabat park in 2003.
 (Note: The book features a gold motif of Niyazov's bust on its cover with seven granite columns (representing his seven ancestors) erect around it.
 Each evening, the cover opened and a propaganda film commemorating Turkmen history was projected onto the pages to accompanying music.
 The frequency of the event has decreased since Berdimuhamedow's ascent to power.)
 A mural of Niyazov drafting the Ruhnama has been put in place, too.
 In August 2005, the first volume was launched into orbit so that it could "conquer space".

 A photo-journalistic essay in 2006 noted the nation to be filled with advertisements of Ruhnama – each at a cost of two dollars.
 Government offices featured the Ruhnama prominently on their desk (often devoting a separate room), and state media regularly broadcast their content, with religious reverence.
 (Note: The extent of state action upon violations of these provisions, remain disputed.)
 Official ceremonies featured hundreds of Turkmens singing from the book.
 12 September was declared a national holiday.